-How to find Apple Watch body temperature measurements
+Apple Watch body temperature: How it works and where to find the data

-(Pocket-lint) - Apple's Watch Series 8 and Watch Ultra were revealed in September 2022 and both devices come equipped with a body temperature sensor, along with a number of other key sensors, like a heart rate monitor and blood oxygen sensor.
+Apple's Watch Series 8 and Watch Ultra were revealed in September 2022 and both devices come equipped with a body temperature sensor, along with a number of other key sensors, like a heart rate monitor and blood oxygen sensor.

 There are two body temperature sensors on board the Apple Watch Series 8 and Watch Ultra - one on the back crystal near your skin, and another just under the display - and they both are used to enable the smartwatches to gather wrist temperature data while you are asleep to give you insight into your overall well-being.